“So what inspired you to choose your creative path?”

 Peake and Bowie were both ‘alternative’ artists, with eclectic tastes and multiple facets to their personalities and works.
 They fused fantasy and reality, traditional and futuristic forms and themes.
 Both had a vision that transcended the usual boundaries of media.
 When Peake realised his vision of the castle of Gormenghast was too vast for him to paint, he put down his brush and wrote it as a novel.
 Not content with simply recording songs and playing gigs, Bowie invented characters and play them on stage, so that the music sometimes functioned more like a soundtrack than the main event.

 Now, I don’t wear multicoloured jumpsuits or wrestle octopuses.
 I don’t write novels, paint pictures or play in a band.
 But I can trace some similarities between my heroes’ work and my own.
-I like working in different media, old and new — from books and Petrarchan to blogging and Twitter, live workshops, audio seminars, and even animated cartoons.
+I like working in different media, old and new — from books and Petrarchan sonnets to blogging, live workshops, podcasts, books and even animated cartoons.
 Peake and Bowie’s example gave me the confidence to pursue my own diverse interests — in poetry, psychology, hypnosis, entrepreneurship, education, healing, marketing, and communication — and trust that they would come together in a meaningful pattern.

 The same goes for you and your heroes.
 You may be tempted to put them on a pedestal, but they are telling you something very important about the nature of your own gifts.
 So make the most of them …